 COVID-19 precautions also caused a lot of changes, so a sanitizing station(s) might be necessary, and you will most likely have more registration stations than usual, so that you can accommodate the social-distancing requirements.

-Is it possible to split the audience into two voting areas?
+Is it possible to split the audience into multiple voting areas?

 Is the voting anonymous?

 The TownVOTE software can be configured to only show what you need to see – the subtotal of Yes and No votes, and a total of votes received.
 We also recommend that you hide the subtotals until after the vote is closed to prevent ‘herd mentality‘.

 What happens if we lose some keypads?

 See the Security section a bit lower on this page for more details, but part of the software security configuration is the fact that you are able to define a segment of the keypad range that the base receiver (antenna) will recognize and it will not allow any keypad outside of this range to vote.